Workload-Aware Incremental Reclustering in Cloud Data Warehouses: EVALUATION

 \subsubsection{TPC-H}

 We generate a TPC-H dataset with a scale factor of 720.
-We divide the dataset into 72 monthly batches grouped by (\texttt{o\_orderdate})\footnote{The maximum gap between \texttt{l\_shipdate} and \texttt{o\_orderdate} is extended from TPC-H default of 121 days to 1,000 days accordingly.}.
+We divide the dataset into 72 monthly batches grouped by (\texttt{o\_orderdate})\footnote{The maximum gap between \texttt{l\_shipdate} and \texttt{o\_orderdate} is extended from TPC-H default of 121 days to 1,000 days accordingly to create a larger mismatch between ingestion order and query predicates.}.
 Reclustering targets the largest fact table \texttt{lineitem}.
 Each batch comprises all 8 query templates that filter on \texttt{l\_shipdate}.
 The default predicate selectivity is set to a two-month interval.
 Each batch runs: 1) a \texttt{global} workload of the 8 queries with uniformly sampled predicates across the entire date range, and 2) a \texttt{local} workload of the 8 queries following a Zipf ($\alpha=2$) distribution skewed toward recent months.

-The workload includes a total of 6 periods ($\mathbf{P1}$ to $\mathbf{P6}$), each consisting of 12 consecutive batches/months.
+The workload includes a total of 6 periods ($\mathbf{P1}$ to $\mathbf{P6}$), each consisting of 12 consecutive batches.
 The first two periods $\mathbf{P1, P2}$ form the initial data pool.
 The workload maintains a shifting rate of 25\% in $\mathbf{P2}$ and $\mathbf{P3}$ ($\mathbf{P2}$ for warm up).
 Reclustering begins from $\mathbf{P3}$ and continues thereafter.
 Workload shifting rate rises to 75\% from $\mathbf{P4}$.
 To mimic a major workload shift, the primary predicate column changes to \texttt{l\_commitdate} in $\mathbf{P5}$, and to a 2:1 mix of \texttt{l\_shipdate} and \texttt{l\_commitdate} in $\mathbf{P6}$.

 \marginnote{\ul{Meta}\\\ul{R1.O1}\\\ul{R4.O1}}[0.65em] \review{m}{